nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The following sequence diagram illustrates how the `workout /new` command works in greater detail:

-<span class="box info">:receipt: To simplify the sequence diagram, some method invocations that are deemed to be trivial
+<span class="box info">:memo: To simplify the sequence diagram, some method invocations that are deemed to be trivial
 have been removed from the sequence diagram.
 Some reference frames will be elaborated further down this section.
 Reference frames that will not be elaborated on will be made known.</span>